It’s very easy to think that bankers are wan…bad guys.

-Straight out of the gates, I have a better chance of getting you a good deal.
-Think of me as a one-stop shop for insurance.
+Straight out of the gates, I have a better chance of getting you a better deal because we deal with more providers than the bank.

-If you’ve got a chronic illness and you go to a bank for insurance…well, you may get the least sympathetic insurance provider and a letter of decline in the post or you might get hit with a massive loading.
+If you’ve got a chronic illness and you go to a bank for insurance…well, you may end up with the least sympathetic insurance provider and a letter of decline in the post or you might get hit with a massive loading.

 As well as getting you covered at the lowest price, a broker can also advise on the best insurer for each type of cover.

 Let’s say you go to a bank: they’ll offer you Mortgage Protection from Irish Life, Serious Illness Cover from Irish Life, Life Insurance from Irish Life, and you guessed it…Income Protection from Irish Life.